 - A quarter of your bills due each week so that you can pay as a weekly check arrives

 There’s no right or wrong way — the key is to figure out your spending and saving habits, and what works for you.
-Rilling says that having a plan can help you stay on top of your bills.
+Having a plan can help you stay on top of your bills.

 How to change due dates